viam-modules/viam-camera-oak/README.md

 This is a [Viam module](https://docs.viam.com/manage/configuration/#modules) for the [OAK](https://shop.luxonis.com/collections/oak-cameras-1) family of cameras.
 Registered at https://app.viam.com/module/viam/oak.
 The module supports getting color and stereo depth frames from OAK cameras using the `oak-d` and `oak-ffc-3p` component models, as well as setting up a YOLO detection network on the camera VPU using `yolo-detection-network` vision service model.

+> [!NOTE]
-Learn about the difference between modules, models, components, and services in [our docs](https://docs.viam.com/appendix/glossary/).
+> Learn about the difference between modules, models, components, and services in [our docs](https://docs.viam.com/appendix/glossary/).

 ## Supported Models